 Mary Elizabeth Peterson is one of the most important and well collected abstract artists to emerge in the US today.

 Mary Elizabeth (Marvin) Peterson is an American abstract artist based in North Carolina and Connecticut.
 A classically trained painter, Peterson’s practice focuses on creating “Slow Art” – paintings that deliberately draw viewers in to increase well-being or what she calls flourishing.
 She speaks often about the transformative nature of art.
 Her work is inspired largely by plant and marine life, water and ecological circumstances.
 Peterson is a graduate of The University of Connecticut and The Corcoran College of Art + Design.
 She is a juried member of the elite Silvermine Art Guild and has received an artist residency grant from The Vermont Studio Center.
-Her work has been written about widely in print and digital publications and is held in private and corporate collections worldwide.
+Her work has been written about widely in print and digital publications, has appeared in major motion pictures and TV sets and is held in private and corporate collections worldwide.

 "Significant Form | Emotional Participation - My art questions how we experience nature in our increasingly technological lives.
 I hope to counter the passive intake of images that bombard us daily by enticing the viewer to engage a moment with one of my painted assimilations of nature.
 My art originates from visual memories of remote landscapes, waterways and intriguing natural objects like seedpods.
 I sort the images of this mental slideshow and cull out elements that are not strictly representational but strike me as being vaguely familiar.